Spot-Trap® Agarose is an affinity bead for immunoprecipitation (IP) of Spot-tagged proteins

 The Spot-Trap Agarose is also available in a kit, including:

 - Spot-Trap Agarose

-- Lysis*, wash and elution buffers
+- Lysis* and wash buffers

 *The lysis buffer provided is suitable for mammalian cells.
 For other cell types use another suitable lysis buffer.